-Selling your house in Los Angeles can be a long, complicated process.
+Selling your house in Riverside can be a long, complicated process.
 You have to deal with finding the right real estate agent to help you list it, getting things repaired and staged to show it keeping it clean enough that people can walk through it, and going back and forth with potential buyers.

 Because of this time-consuming process, many sellers are turning to working with iBuyers, a relatively new phenomenon in the housing market.